muratk5n/thirdwave/en/README.md

 ---

-They cld also be indirectly taking on the he exam obsessed, cram-school stress situation in SoKo.
+They cld also be indirectly taking on the he exam obsession, cram-school stress situation in SoKo.

 ---